Yasukutsu Hachiman Shrine (Yamagata Prefecture) is home to the only three-story pagoda in the Okitama region, but its history is shrouded in mystery

 Bugaku Hall

-Standing in the center of the approach to the shrine is the Bugakuden, a building said to have been constructed at the end of the Muromachi period.
-During the spring festival of Akutsu Hachiman Shrine, the Rice Planting Dance is performed, and during the autumn festival, the Akutsu Ennen Dance is performed
+Standing in the center of the approach to the shrine, blocking the way, is the Bugaku-den (Bugaku Hall).
+Said to be a building from the late Muromachi period, the rice-planting dance is performed at the spring festival of Akutsu Hachiman Shrine, and the Akutsu Ennen dance is performed at the autumn festival

 "Akutsu Ennen," is performed at the annual autumn festival, was designated as an intangible folk cultural property of Takahata Town in 1988 because it retains a relatively ancient style, and in 1993 it was designated as an "intangible folk cultural property for which measures such as record-keeping should be taken" by the national government.